Chaklader/SignalSyncPro/papers/PAPER_2.md

 **Phase Duration Sensitivity:** Near maximum green time (44 seconds), the agent shows strong resistance to phase changes, with multiple counterfactual generation failures.
 This indicates the agent has learned hard timing constraints, preventing premature termination of nearly-complete phases.
-Conversely, at minimum green time (12 seconds), the agent readily switches phases unless major queue exceeds 15 vehicles—a clear threshold where queue clearance overrides timing considerations.
+Conversely, at minimum green time (12 seconds), the agent readily switches phases unless major approach detectors show sustained activity—a clear pattern where serving detected demand overrides timing considerations.

 **Sparse Feature Perturbations:** Analysis of perturbation patterns across all generated counterfactuals reveals that decision boundaries are surprisingly sparse.
 Only 2-4 state dimensions typically require significant modification to alter agent behavior, suggesting the learned policy relies on a small subset of critical features.
-Queue lengths and phase duration appear in 95% of successful counterfactuals, while bus-related features appear exclusively in Skip2P1 transitions, confirming the specialization of decision logic for different action types.
+Phase indicators and phase duration appear in 95% of successful counterfactuals, while bus-related features appear exclusively in Skip2P1 transitions, confirming the specialization of decision logic for different action types.